 </nav>

-- Dynamic content fillingIn the secondary navigation items, if the link type is 'Category Page Link', you can use
+- Dynamic content fillingWithin the secondary navigation items, if the link type is "category page link", you can utilize

-inner.PageIdCombine{% archiveList %}(Document List Tag) or{% categoryList %}(Category list label), the associated article list or next-level category of this secondary navigation item will be directly displayed in the drop-down menu
+inner.PageIdCombine{% archiveList %}(Document list tag) or{% categoryList %}(Category list label), the associated article list or next-level category will be directly displayed in the drop-down menu